keshavsaini07/learning-nest/README.md

 18. Hashing Passwords: Once you hash something, you cannot get its value back.
 So, it is a bit different from encryption because you can decrypt something after an encryption using a key.
 We check by hashing th epassword provided by client and comparing with the hashed password saved in db.
     - hashSync(): for hashing passwords.
     - compareSync(): for comparing raw and hasehed passwords.

+19. Sessions: Important for any application to have state because by default http request are stateless and they dont tell anything about previous requests like who logged in, who the user is.
+Sessions will generate an id for that and it will be used as a cookie.
+    - As soon as you modify a session i.e. manually update the session object, that is when its considered as initialized.